 - Cost savings: Reducing errors minimizes operational costs, as businesses avoid expenses related to fixing inaccuracies.
 Every year, poor data quality can cost organizations an average of $12.9 million.

 - Optimized performance: Clean data streamlines business processes, enhancing overall efficiency and productivity.
-Notably, 60% of a data scientist's time is spent cleaning data, which hampers productivity.
+When a data scientist spends fair amount of time in clearning the data, their productivity falls steeply.

 - Better decision-making: Access to clean, accurate data empowers leaders to craft sound strategies, ultimately driving growth and success.